UiL-OTS-labs/ZEP-Self-Paced-Reading-with-Cumulative-Window-Ying-Liu/readme.md

 RT between onset exposure of last word and the following button choice.

 ## Pseudorandomisation
-No more then three of the same type in following properties in sequence:
+* No more than three of the same type in following properties in sequence (filler/target)
-* Same start_word (seperate field, does not automatically lookup first word)
+* No same quantifiers may follow each other.
-* Type ('FILL' / 'TARGET')
+* In a 3-sized window each subject may only occur once.

 You can test the pseudoranomisation by running zep test_pseudorandomisation.zp